 If you've ever dreamed of being a Phil-anthropist, here is your opportunity.
 Your participation means everything!

 If your submission is chosen I will contact you to sign a release before this “Wake Up To Find Out” collection is published.
 Everyone submitting a story gets a fabulous holographic sticker.
 If your submission is selected for the final draft you will get a FREE copy of the published book.

 Without love in the dream it'll never come true.

-2. Tell your story in a way that will make the reader laugh, say “Wow!”, fantasize their own perfect Tour, sing along to the band beyond description, and know there is nothing like a Grateful Dead concert.
+2. Tell your story in a way that will CONNECT - make the reader laugh, say “Wow!”, fantasize their own perfect Tour, sing along to the band beyond description, and know there is nothing like a Grateful Dead concert.